gmesser/make_password/README.md

 The result of the two steps is a scrambled string containing unique, random password characters.

 **Note:** Everything depends on the random number generator in the AWK interpreter actually being random.  ***If the default random number seed is always the same, all the runs will generate the same sequence of passwords***.
-I've only seen that in an old version of a fruit company's OS.
-Not in anything current.
-Watch out for that, though.

 If your AWK does not generate random passwords, or you're just AWK-curious, try The One True AWK (https://github.com:onetrueawk/awk.git).
 That one works perfectly.